bounswe/bounswe2022group9/deliverables/CMPE451_Customer_Presentation_Milestone_1/Milestone-Group-Review.md

      - I have worked on scenario preparation for Milestone 1.
 I created a "sign up scenario" to present with Burak Ferit Aktan on Customer Meeting (Milestone).
      - I have created and filled report for Milestone 1 Deliverables.
      - I have added "requirements addressed" and "status of deliverables" parts to Milestone 1 Group Review.

+  * Berkkant Koç
+     - I have updated my personal wiki page.
+     - I am a member of backend part of the application.
+        - I have prepared my local desktop to develop the project
+        - I have reviewed old projects for login authentication.
+        - I have collaborated with my teammate to create login page.
+     - I have taken the notes in the group presentation of Milestone 1.
+     - I have created my personel effort page for Milestone 1.
+     - I have created "Evaluation of tools" part of the Milestone 1.

 ### 7. A Summary of work performed by each team member (in tabular format).